jshin313/gjk/README.md

 * `src`: Source code

 ## Resources
-`src/gjk/gjk.c` is heavily based on the following resources:
+`src/gjk_epa/gjk.c` is heavily based on the following resources:
  * https://youtu.be/ajv46BSqcK4?si=FwvnEZ4qwEg9061W&t=1756
     * Very nice explanation on how GJK works
  * https://dyn4j.org/2010/04/gjk-gilbert-johnson-keerthi/
     * More comprehensive examples with concrete numbers and calculations
  * https://dyn4j.org/2010/04/gjk-distance-closest-points/
-    * How to also get the closest points on two polygons with GJK
+    * How to also get the closest points on two polygons with GJK `src/gjk_epa/epa.c` is heavily based on the following resources:
  * https://blog.hamaluik.ca/posts/building-a-collision-engine-part-2-2d-penetration-vectors/
     * Nice explanation of EPA
  * https://dyn4j.org/2010/05/epa-expanding-polytope-algorithm/